 Hilton Head Island home prices are not only among the most expensive in South Carolina, but Hilton Head Island real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hilton Head Island is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Hilton Head Island isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hilton Head Island are a mix of both white- and blue-collar jobs.
 Overall, Hilton Head Island is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Hilton Head Island who work in sales jobs (14.46%), management occupations (11.93%), and office and administrative support (10.19%).

 Telecommuters are a relatively large percentage of the workforce: 10.63% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.